samyuktha-12/graph-rag-with-go/README.md

 2. **Ask Questions** - Use natural language to query the Marvel knowledge graph
 3. **View Results** - Get natural language responses with optional technical details

-### Example Queries

-- "Who are Spider-Man's partners?"
-- "Which Avengers have fought together?"
-- "How many Avengers partnerships are there?"
-- "Find Captain America"
-- "Who are Iron Man's partners?"
-- "How many Avengers are partners with Spider-Man?"

 ## 🏗️ Project Structure

 ```